 - Vegeta is optional.
 I have made these beans several times without it because the sausage already has a strong flavour.

 The consistency of the beans may be thin or thick depending on how you like it.
-This recipe is merely a guide, one should take it and make it one’s own according to one’s liking.
+These recipes are merely guides, one should take them and make one’s own according to one’s liking.

 Serving suggestions